Honest Comparison · Written By A Broker Who Uses Both

 You need market data and property analytics

 Crexi Pro or CoStar.
 SCAYLED does not provide market analytics.
+I am transparent about that.

 You're pitching for a new mandate and want to show proactive tenant outreach capability